1. Women

 • Bashfulness of the Prophets and Pious Predecessors

-In Jaami‘ Al-‘Uloom wal-Hikam, Ibn Rajab may Allaah have mercy upon him said, "Know that there are two types of bashfulness: that which is innate and not acquired.
+In Jaami‘ Al-‘Uloom wal-Hikam, Ibn Rajab, may Allah have mercy upon him, said, "Know that there are two types of bashfulness: that which is innate and not acquired.
 It is one of the most sublime morals that Allah The Almighty grants to the slave.
-Therefore, it was narrated that the Messenger of Allah sallallaahu `alayhi wa sallam ( may Allaah exalt his mention ) ..
+Therefore, it was narrated that the Messenger of Allah, sallallaahu ‘alayhi wa sallam,..
 More

 • Kindness to Neighbors